Vietnam.vn - Nền tảng quảng bá Việt Nam

 The process is accelerated by using a gas-liquid contactor (a type of electrical switch) and a vacuum pump, which creates a stream of CO2.
 This CO2 can then be sequestered or reused for other purposes.

 The neutralization of the seawater is accomplished by adding alkalinity.
 The decarbonized water is then discharged back into the ocean.
 According to Captura, this water can then interact with the atmosphere to absorb as much CO2 as was initially filtered.
-This unique ability makes seawater desalination a powerful tool for mitigating the effects of climate change.
+This unique ability makes seawater filtration a powerful tool for mitigating the effects of climate change.

 In 2022, Captura will build its first at-sea test facility in Newport Beach, California.
-The company will use a continuous flow of seawater to measure the performance of the system and make necessary improvements.
+The company will use a continuous flow of seawater to measure the system’s performance and make necessary improvements.
 Captura will continue to improve the technology in the future.
 The company also plans to work with AltaSea at the Port of Los Angeles to build a second DOC system that can remove 100 tons of CO2 from the ocean each year.

 Thu Thao (According to New Atlas )